hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

 ## User stories

-1. As a user with non `ECDSA` keys invoking smart contracts I want my public address to have a predictable value represented on the `EVM`.
+1. As a user with non `ECDSA` keys invoking smart contracts I want my account to have a predictable address value when represented on the `EVM`.
-2. As a user with `ECDSA` keys invoking smart contracts regardless of alias value I want my public address to have a predictable representation on the EVM as I would on Ethereum.
+2. As a user with `ECDSA` keys invoking smart contracts regardless of alias value I want my account to have a predictable address value on the EVM as I would on Ethereum.
-3. As an existing user with `ECDSA` keys  but no alias  I want to gain compatibility with smart contracts utilizing `ECRECOVER` as I would be on Ethereum.
+3. As an existing user with an `ECDSA` key but no alias I want to gain compatibility with smart contracts utilizing `ECRECOVER` as I would be on Ethereum.
-4. As an existing user without an `ECDSA` alias I want to interact with smart contracts that utilize `ECRECOVER` whiles still maintaining my existing key for signing.
+4. As an existing user without an `ECDSA` key I want to interact with smart contracts that utilize `ECRECOVER` whiles still maintaining my existing key for signing.
 5. As an existing user I want to utilize Hedera key rotation functionality without losing compatibility with `ECRECOVER` or changing the Ethereum public address viewed by the `EVM`.
-6. As a user I want to be able to control the value of the public address the `EVM` will observe based on the `ECDSA` key pairs I own.
+6. As a user I want to be able to control the value of the account address the `EVM` will observe based on the `ECDSA` key pairs I own.
 7. As a Hedera user, I want to add multiple EVM addresses to my existing account without needing to create a new Hedera account every time.

 ## Specification